rse/audio-setup/README.md

 Personal Audio Chain
 --------------------

-The audio processing chain currently used by Dr. Ralf S. Engelschall in particular is based on:
+The audio chain currently used by Dr. Ralf S. Engelschall for his various video streaming setups is based on a [logical audio processing graph](audio-chain.pdf) which sits between two speaker output channels and a microphone input channel.
+The audio chain in particular is based on the following products:

 - *VoiceMeeter Potato* for the [audio track routing](audio-chain/screenshot-01-routing.png)
 - *Cantabile* for the [VST plugin hosting](audio-chain/screenshot-02-hosting.png)